sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

 to implement logging access controls for a namespace or SAS Viya tenant.
 The script performs the following actions:

-1. Create a OpenSearch Dashboards-tenant space.
+1. Create an OpenSearch Dashboard-tenant space.
-2. Load OpenSearch Dashboards content such as visualizations and dashboards into the OpenSearch Dashboards-tenant space.
+2. Load OpenSearch Dashboards content such as visualizations and dashboards into the OpenSearch Dashboard-tenant space.
 3. Create the access controls to limit access to only the appropriate back-end data.
-4. Link the access controls to the OpenSearch Dashboards-tenant space.
+4. Link the access controls to the OpenSearch Dashboard-tenant space.
-5. (Optional) Create a new user that can access only the information in this OpenSearch Dashboards-tenant space.
+5. (Optional) Create a new user that can access only the information in this OpenSearch Dashboard-tenant space.

 Here is the syntax for the script: